trinitronx/docker-supervisor/README.md

 You can install with:

-    docker pull jgoerzen/supervisor
+    docker pull trinitronx/supervisor

 Your Dockerfile should use CMD to run `/usr/local/bin/boot-supervisord`.

 # Source

-This is prepared by John Goerzen <jgoerzen@complete.org> and the source can be found at https://github.com/jgoerzen/docker-supervisor
+This is prepared by James Cuzella (@trinitronx) and the source can be found at https://github.com/trinitronx/docker-supervisor

 # Copyright

 Docker scripts, etc. are
 Copyright (c) 2017 John Goerzen
+Copyright (c) 2024 James Cuzella
 All rights reserved.

 Redistribution and use in source and binary forms, with or without